 As you can see, the actions in the

 [DEFAULT] section should be general and flexible.
-A heavy usage of parameter substitution along with parameters that provide sensible defaults will make definitions easy to override when necessary.
+Using parameter substitution along with parameters that provide sensible defaults will make it possible to override definitions when necessary.

 In order to understand what is going on in our configuration, we need to understand the filter and action files, which do the bulk of the work.